 Mr. Herbert continued to focus Allergan on the discovery and development of novel formulations for specialty markets, and on close collaboration with physicians and the scientific community to make these products better.
 By 1953, Allergan was producing its eye drops and formulating new products such as the first cortisone eye drop to treat allergic inflammation and the first ophthalmic steroid decongestant.

 In 1957, Mr. Herbert turned the company over to his son, Gavin Herbert, Jr. Like his father, he used insights gained by actively listening to physicians and patients, and consulting with specialists and researchers, to guide the development of innovative new products in areas of unmet medical need.
-Many Allergan "firsts" — innovative products that advance patient care — have followed since, both under the direction of Gavin Herbert, Jr., who remained at the helm until the mid-1990's, and presently David Pyott, who joined Allergan as President and Chief Executive Officer (CEO) in 1998 and now serves as Chairman of the Board, President and CEO.
+Many Allergan "firsts" — innovative products that advance patient care — have followed since, both under the direction of Gavin Herbert, Jr., who remained at the helm until the mid-1990's, and presently David Pyott, who joined Allergan as President and Chief Executive Officer (CEO) in 1998 and now serves as Chairman of the Board and CEO.

 Since arriving at Allergan, Mr. Pyott has reorganized and streamlined the company to reveal its strong entrepreneurial roots.
 He also has re-energized the company around the founders' original vision for a fast and responsive, customer-focused way of doing business.
 In doing so, Mr. Pyott has helped Allergan build on its multiple strengths and move decisively into exciting new areas of specialty medicine where opportunities to truly make a difference in patients' lives are greatest.

 Today, Allergan is a global, multi-specialty health care company with leading portfolios in eye care, neurosciences, medical dermatology, medical aesthetics and urologics.